 It’s the long-awaited new year with big expectations.
-Let’s look forward to the new year by making simple changes that help you and your millions of bacterial friends.
+Time to put in the effort and make some simple changes that will help you and your millions of bacterial friends.

 Before making even small changes, it’s important to be aware of a few things.